-- of the amount awarded; or - that benefits have been denied and all appeals Unum feels are necessary have been completed.
+- of the amount awarded: or - that benefits have been denied and all appeals Unum feels are necessary have been completed.
 In this case, a lump sum refund of the estimated amount will be made to you.

-If you receive a lump sum payment from any deductible sources of income, the lump sum will be pro-rated on a monthly basis over the time period for which the sum was given.
-If no time period is stated, we will use a reasonable one.
+If you receive a lump sum payment from any deductible sources of income, the lump sum will be pro-rated on a weekly basis over the time period for which the sum was given.
+If no time period is stated, the sum will be pro-rated on a weekly basis to the end of the maximum period of payment.